History

 Death of Hugo Junkers

-After Junkers died in 1935, his widow and heiress Therese Junkers also left the remaining company shares to Luftfahrtkontor GmbH in return for a compensation payment, which Junkers administered as the RLM’s camouflage business.
+After Junkers died in 1935, his widow and heir Therese Junkers transferred the remaining shares in the company to Luftfahrtkontor GmbH, which Junkers managed as a front business for the RLM, in return for a compensation payment.

 1936